 Having your trucking business covered with adequate protection can let you get on with running your business without concerns for possible future claims against you or one if you're employed drivers.
-Such claims resulting from an accident could lead even if not your fault to crippling expensive legal bills which if you can not pay will most likey result in the losing in any court case and possibly the downfall of your lucrative haulage business.
-Having truck insurance in place will ensure that you can continue your haulage operation whilst you have third part claims pending against your commercial or private haulage business.
+Such claims resulting from an accident could lead even if not your fault to crippling expensive legal bills which if you can not pay will most likely result in losing in any court case and possibly the downfall of your lucrative haulage business.
+Having truck insurance in place will ensure that you can continue your haulage operation whilst you have third party claims pending against your commercial or private haulage business.

 Ways to Reduce Policy Costs

-- Driver Background Checks : Drivers that have a history of claims will increase your insurance costs as they will obvoisoly be seen as an added risk, also drivers under 25 will incurr a higher premium based on age and accident statistics, so whilst the young driver may be one of the better drivers in the eyes of the underwriter he/she are seen as extra risk.
+- Driver Background Checks : Drivers that have a history of claims will increase your insurance costs as they will obvoisoly be seen as an added risk, also drivers under 25 will incur a higher premium based on age and accident statistics, so whilst the young driver may be one of the better drivers in the eyes of the underwriter he/she are seen as extra risk.
 Choosing your drivers based on the impact on your insurance costs would be a wise choice.

 Driver CPC: the basics

 Driver CPC stands for 'Certificate of Professional Competence'.
 This is to ensure that bus, coach and lorry drivers are continually kept abreast UK safety on and off the road and carries on throughout your driving career.

 Articulated Lorries (Artics) are the main vehicle category to transport goods by road.
 This combines a tractor unit with a trailer using a turn-table device.
 Artics have different types of trailers some of the most common are listed below: